+- · Monitoring Views are suspended first.

+- · Analyzing Models are suspended next.

-- · Analyzing Models and Analyzing Scripts are suspended first.
+- · Analyzing Scripts are suspended next.

 - · Storage Profiles are suspended next.

 - Device Profiles are suspended at last.

 As soon as there is enough memory available in the system again, the X-Tools Server starts to resume its Configuration Files again.
 Resuming is being performed in the following order: